cpske/ISP/assignment/ku-polls/inception.md

 Also called "Project Plan" or "Software Development Plan".
 It should include:

 1. Brief description of what will be produced.
 Refer to Requirements & Vision instead of duplicating details.
-2. Timeline or Schedule
-   - how long is project? how long are iterations?
-   - table: a schedule of what to implement in each iteration, with a goal or milestone for each iteration.
-   - this may change, but you need an initial estimate so people can see if your plan is reasonable and feasible
-3. Software Process you will use
+2. Software Process (the process you will use)
-   - briefly describe process (you will use Iterative & Incremental)
+   - briefly describe your process (you will use Iterative & Incremental)
+   - how long are the iterations?
+(1 week)
-   - How to manage work products: use git and Github Flow.
+   - How to manage work products?
+Use git and Github Flow.
    - Quality assurance plan - what testing and review will you do?
+3. Timeline or Schedule
+   - table: a schedule of what to implement in each iteration
+   - a goal or milestone for each iteration
+   - the schedule may change, but you need an initial estimate so everyone can see if the plan is reasonable, feasible, and complete.
 4. Technology and Tools
    - Significant technologies you will use.
 Include frameworks.
-5. Resources you need -- you can omit this for this project.
+5. Resources you need -- you can **omit this** for this project.
-   - How many people? (for this assignment -- just you) What skills?
+   - How many people? (for this assignment: just you) What skills?
    - Computing resources required: cloud service?
 CI server? database?

 ### Iteration Plans